Policy Number: 95

-This policy identifies mandatory research training for faculty, staff, trainees, and visiting scholars and includes training for:
+This policy identifies mandatory research training for faculty, staff, students, trainees, and visiting scholars and includes training for:

 - Faculty with effort on sponsored projects, and other employees involved in the effort certification process;

-- Faculty, staff, trainees, and visiting scholars conducting research involving environmental health and safety concerns, in the forms of potentially infectious agents, potentially hazardous chemicals, and sources of ionizing and non-ionizing radiation.
+- Faculty, staff, students, trainees, and visiting scholars conducting research involving environmental health and safety concerns, in the forms of potentially infectious agents, potentially hazardous chemicals, and sources of ionizing and non-ionizing radiation.

 A. Research Compliance and Regulatory Issues